BasilOmsha/portfolio-new/README.md

   - [Improvements and Future Features](#improvements-and-future-features)

 ## Intro
 This is an immersive 3D portfolio website showcasing interactive experiences and modern web technologies.
 Built as a comprehensive demonstration of full-stack development capabilities, the portfolio combines cutting-edge 3D graphics with responsive design and engaging animations.
-The project was developed over approximately 4 weeks (December 2024 - January 2025) to create a unique digital experience that stands out from traditional portfolio websites.

 ## Tech Overview
  - **React 18** with **TypeScript** for type-safe component development and modern React features